ExchangeUnion/docs/XU-TechnicalPaper.md

 1.1.
 The Vision
 ---------------
-Exchange Union (XU) connects digital asset exchanges by forming **a decentralized network**, which enables **instant and trustless** trades between digital asset exchanges, as well as individual traders.
+Exchange Union (XU) connects digital asset exchanges by forming **a decentralized network** which enables **instant and trustless** trades between digital asset exchanges as well as individual traders.
 It enables cross-exchange trading for increased liquidity, access to the best price and an additional revenue stream for liquidity providers.

 1.2.
 Project Intro
 ------------------
-The Exchange Union project is powered by [XUD](https://github.com/ExchangeUnion/xud/), short for **Exchange Union Daemon**, the  open source node software which is operated by exchanges (or traders) and comprises the network.
-This document describes the inner workings of XUD from a product & technical perspective and summarizes technical requirements.
-For an overview of idea, use case & benefits read the [White Paper](https://www.exchangeunion.com/static/files/ExchangeUnion-WhitePaper_en.pdf), for hands-on guides check our [Wiki](https://github.com/ExchangeUnion/xud/wiki) and for code-level documentation our [TypeDoc](https://exchangeunion.github.io/xud-typedoc/).
+The Exchange Union project is powered by [xud](https://github.com/ExchangeUnion/xud/), short for **Exchange Union Daemon**, the  open source node software which is operated by exchanges (or traders) and comprises the network.
+This document describes the inner workings of `xud` from a product & technical perspective and summarizes technical requirements.
+For an overview of the project & use case read the [White Paper](https://www.exchangeunion.com/static/files/ExchangeUnion-WhitePaper_en.pdf), for hands-on guides check our [Wiki](https://github.com/ExchangeUnion/xud/wiki) and for code-level documentation our [TypeDoc](https://exchangeunion.github.io/xud-typedoc/).
 Chat with us on [Gitter](https://gitter.im/exchangeunion/Lobby) and follow major event & development milestones on our [blog](https://blog.exchangeunion.com/).

-XUD's code base and documentation is available under the [AGPL-3.0](https://github.com/ExchangeUnion/xud/blob/master/LICENSE) open-source license.
+`xud`'s code base and documentation is available under the [AGPL-3.0](https://github.com/ExchangeUnion/xud/blob/master/LICENSE) open-source license.
 The objective is to build a open-source developer community, while additionally employing full-time developers under the Exchange Union brand.
 Development is funded through an initial private sale of 2% of Exchange Union's XUC token, which is since in circulation.
 No ICO or further fundraising is planned.

 ## 2. Product Description
-From a business perspective, Exchange Union can be described as a *decentralized meta-exchange*: target users are existing centralized exchanges, in the following 'exchanges' for short.
+From a business perspective, Exchange Union can be described as a *decentralized meta-exchange*: target users are existing centralized exchanges, hereafter 'exchanges' for short.

-From a technical perspective, XUD spins up an *instant [DEX](https://en.wikipedia.org/wiki/Decentralized_exchange)* which can be openly accessed and used by everyone.
-However, due to its technical complexity, it is not expected that XUD will see a widespread adoption by individuals in the short-term.
+From a technical perspective, `xud` spins up an *instant [DEX](https://en.wikipedia.org/wiki/Decentralized_exchange)* which can be openly accessed and used by everyone.
+However, due to its technical complexity, it is not expected that `xud` will see widespread adoption by individuals in the short-term.

 Simply put, there are two ways of how an individual can trade on the Exchange Union network:
-* Use a trusted exchange (which integrated XUD and handles the technical complexity of operation and custody of funds) *or*
+* Use a trusted exchange (which integrated `xud` and handles the technical complexity of operation and custody of funds) *or*
-* Operate XUD directly (with full control of funds & trades, managing private keys & other technical aspects).
+* Operate `xud` directly (with full control of funds & trades, managing private keys & other technical aspects).

 Currently, appropriate liquidity can only be found on exchanges and we believe the majority of traders will continue using these for convenience, delegating the technical complexity and operational overhead to an exchange operator.
 Furthermore, exchanges provide the necessary banking relationships and integrations that enable deposits and withdrawals of fiat currency.
 Retail & new traders in particular will rely on these fiat currency services and easy-to-use interfaces.